1 Statics Review

 \[ \alpha=\tan ^{-1}\left(\frac{5}{4}\right)=51.3^{\circ} \\ \\ \begin{aligned} \sum F_y&=-B C \sin \theta-B D \sin \alpha=0 \quad \\ &=-12.2 \sin \left(78.7^{\circ}\right)-B D \sin \left(51.3^{\circ}\right)=0 \quad\rightarrow\quad B D=-15.4{~kN} \\ \sum F_x&=-D E-B D \cos \left(\alpha\right)+12.2 \cos (\theta)=0 \\ &=-D E-(-15.4\ kN) \cos \left(51.3^{\circ}\right)+12.2\ kN\cos \left(78.7^{\circ}\right)=0 \quad\rightarrow\quad D E=12{~kN} \end{aligned} \]

 Force BD is 15.4 kN in compression and force DE is 12 kN in tension.
 Now we need to find force BE.
-There are two remaining unknowns at joint B: AB and BE.
+Two unknowns remain at joint B: AB and BE.

 FBD Joint B